inrd/tzara/nodes_list.md

 - [select] : if {index} is 0, outputs 0 otherwise ouputs the value of the corresponding input.
 	- inputs: index, in1, in2, in3, in4, in5, in6, in7, in8
 	- outputs: out
+- [route] : if {index} is greater than 0 and lower than 9, outputs {in} to the corresponding {out}.
+	- inputs: in, index
+	- outputs: out1, out2, out3, out4, out5, out6, out7, out8
 - [sah] : samples the value at {in} when receiving a non-zero signal (pulse) at {clock}.
 Outputs the sampled value
 	- inputs: in clock
 	- outputs: out